 Do affirmative action policies reach poorer groups?
-Despite concerns about elite capture and a perception to the contrary, the majority of evidence from India shows that in fact, affirmative action castes tribes have policies for marginalised and generally disproportionately benefited economically disadvantaged members of those groups.
+Despite concerns about elite capture and a perception to the contrary, the majority of evidence from India shows that in fact, affirmative action for marginalised castes and tribes have disproportionately benefited economically disadvantaged members of those groups.
 In response to concerns that reservation policies are creating an elite with scheduled castes and tribes (a 'creamy layer'), measures have been put in place to bar the best-off members of marginalised caste groups from preferential access to employment.
 Together with a perceived stigma of benefting from affirmative action, among higher income groups, these measures are likely to reinforce the observed pattern that affirmative action measures benefit poor groups.
 There is also some evidence to suggest that race-based quotas in higher education in Brazil benefit poorer groups, though this is based on a study of one university.